SappieKonig/projects/README.md

+Ignore this thing, supposed to go into a project I gotta dump into this directory

 This is the basic implementation of the "better safe than sorry" pre-training scheme.

 The general idea is that a second head is added with a sigmoid activation function, in such a way that the loss function becomes: